Cloud Storage (Box and OneDrive)

 Between Cloud Services (Box and OneDrive)

 The easiest way to move files between the cloud services is to use a PC or laptop that has both the Box Sync and OneDrive for Business applications installed.
 Open both from the system tray to create windows for both.
 From the windows you can move files using cut/copy and paste.
-If you are on a system where both utilities are not available, you will have to open up the Web interfaces for both OneDrive and Box and use the upload/download functions using the PC's drive as an intermediary.
+If you are on a system where both utilities are not available, you will have to open up the web interfaces for both OneDrive and Box and use the upload/download functions using the PC's drive as an intermediary.

 Moving files back and forth from a mobile/tablet platform is possible but requires that both mobile app versions of Box Sync and OneDrive for Business are installed and running and configured to save files locally, in a location that both apps can access.
 In a case like this, it may be more efficient to use a PC system instead.
-CSSD Campus Computing Lab PCs are accessible to anyone with a Pitt student, faculty, or staff account and have both apps installed.
+Student Computing Lab PCs are accessible to anyone with a Pitt student, faculty, or staff account and have both apps installed.

 Using FTP (Box)

 The following is a summary of the steps to establish a secure connection to Pitt Box using an FTP client.